awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_oracle_outer.md

   where sales.listid(+)=listing.listid and sales.dateid(+)=date.dateid;
   ERROR:  A table may be outer joined to at most one other table.
   ```
 +  If the WHERE clause outer\-join condition compares a column from TABLE2 with a constant, apply the \(\+\) operator to the column\.
-If you do not include the operator, the outer\-joined rows from TABLE1, which contain nulls for the restricted column, are eliminated\.
+If you don't include the operator, the outer\-joined rows from TABLE1, which contain nulls for the restricted column, are eliminated\.
 See the Examples section below\.

 ## Examples<a name="r_WHERE_oracle_outer-examples"></a>